jecki/DHParser/documentation_src/Manuals.rst

    are specified in EBNF_ and how parsers can be auto-generated from these grammars and how they are used to parse text.

-:doc:`syntaxtree <manuals/syntaxtree>` - Syntax-trees are the central data-structure of any parsing system.
+:doc:`nodetree <manuals/nodetree>` - Syntax-trees are the central data-structure of any parsing system.
 The description to this modules explains how syntax-trees are represented within DHParser, how they can be manipulated, queried and serialized or deserialized as XML, S-expressions or json.